Chelmsford Climate Action Team

 Monthly member meeting

-Usually hosted on the second Monday of every month at 7:30pm.
+Usually hosted on the third Monday of every month at 7:30pm.
 These meetings are not content-focused.
 They’re about accomplishing our goals around town, so the conversation largely revolves around strategy, priorities, and logistics.
 If you’d like to attend, just reach out to us and we’ll send you the link for the Zoom meeting.

 We are residents of Chelmsford, Massachusetts who share a commitment to climate legislation, advocacy and education in our community.
 We want to prevent the harmful effects of climate change and protect the planet.